In the last months we had two great events and now you can watch online both of them.

 We are pleased to announce our next event “Sports Analytics” on February 14th, 19h at Movistar Centre.
 Doors will open at 18:45.
 You can register here.

 In this session we will focus on how Analytics can play a role in Sports.
 Are we close to a Money Ball world?
-As speaker we will have Sergi Oliva (Senior Director, Analytics & Strategy at Philadelphia 76ers).
+As speakers we will have Sergi Oliva (Senior Director, Analytics & Strategy at Philadelphia 76ers) and Javier Fernandez (Head of Sports Analytics at FC Barcelona).

 This event could not be possible without the collaboration of Movistar Centre.